webpack/webpack.js.org/src/content/api/contextmodulefactory-hooks.md

 depending on the type of hook.

-### `beforeResolve`
+### beforeResolve

 `AsyncSeriesWaterfallHook`

-Fired before resolving the requested directory.
+Called before resolving the requested directory.
 The request can be ignored by returning `false`.

 - Callback Parameters: `data`

-### `afterResolve`
+### afterResolve

 `AsyncSeriesWaterfallHook`

-Fired after resolving the requested directory.
+Called after the requested directory resolved.

 - Callback Parameters: `data`

-### `contextModuleFiles`
+### contextModuleFiles

 `SyncWaterfallHook`

-Fired after directory contents are read.
-On recursive mode, fires for each sub-directory as well.
+Called after directory contents are read.
+On recursive mode, calls for each sub-directory as well.
 Callback parameter is an array of all file and folder names in each directory.

 - Callback Parameters: `fileNames`

-### `alternativeRequests`
+### alternativeRequests

 `AsyncSeriesWaterfallHook`

-Fired for each file after the request is created but before filtering against regExp.
+Called for each file after the request is created but before filtering against regExp.

 - Callback Parameters: `request` `options`